Jbleezy/BO1-Reimagined/README.md

 * Add fast ADS to Speed Cola (when it becomes possible through game_mod)
 * Add fast grenade throw to Speed Cola (when it becomes possible through game_mod)
 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)
-* Try to make barriers work with trigger_radius_use
 * Change type 100 stock ammo to 180 unupgraded, 240 upgraded (from weapon file)
 * Fix stielhandgranata impact damage
 * Decrease crossbow explosion radius to 256, increase damage